Return- and hitting-time distributions of small sets in infinite measure preserving systems: Proving convergence to in uniform sets

 Exactly the same argument works if we assume that (\ref{Eq_Hit_Cge_H_alpha}) fails. \end{proof}

-\textbf{Sufficient conditions for convergence to }$\mathcal{H}_{\alpha} $\textbf{.} It is natural to review the abstract distributional limit theorem of \cite{PSZ2}, which gives sufficient conditions for convergence to $\mathcal{H}_{\alpha}$, in the light of the preceding result.
-Below we restate Theorem 4.1 of \cite{PSZ2}.
-The conditions of that result are somewhat technical in order to cover sequences of cylinders around typical points of the conrete systems studied there.
+\textbf{Sufficient conditions for convergence to }$H_{\alpha}$\textbf{.} It is natural to review the abstract distributional limit theorem of \cite{PSZ2}, which gives sufficient conditions for convergence to $\mathcal{H}_{\alpha} $, in the light of the preceding result.
+We establish an improved limit theorem which is similar in spirit, but uses easier assumptions.